cs-open-project/projectsfound/apache/README.md

 介绍: Apache Liminal is an end-to-end platform for data engineers and scientists, allowing them to build, train and deploy machine learning models in a robust and agile way.

-### Livy[Incubating]

-Description: Livy is web service that exposes a REST interface for managing long running Apache Spark contexts in your cluster.
-With Livy, new applications can be built on top of Apache Spark that require fine grained interaction with many Spark contexts.

-介绍: Livy is web service that exposes a REST interface for managing long running Apache Spark contexts in your cluster.
-With Livy, new applications can be built on top of Apache Spark that require fine grained interaction with many Spark contexts.

 ### Milagro[Incubating]

 Description: Milagro is crypto libraries and core security infrastructure for decentralized networks and distributed systems.